Colleges by Location

 Financial Aid

 The most recent figures show that financial help was given to 584 freshmen.
-Students of this school received an average of $19,367 in financial help.
+The average financial aid package awarded to students equaled $19,367.

 Need-based

-2,127 students received some form of need-based financial aid.
+There were 2,127 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of Mary Hardin-Baylor is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 2,133.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $5,855,932, and state $5,551,549.
+The overall number of students (including freshmen) who were determined to have financial need came to be 2,133.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $5,855,932, and state $5,551,549.
 The students of University of Mary Hardin-Baylor received the -institutional need-based aid in the amount of $22,711,875, and external in the amount of $739,983.

 $10,850